csmolnar/ACC_training_2018_Bern/README.md

 Required softwares:

 - __CIDRE__
-  - Download the CIDRE illumination correction model from [here](https://github.com/smithk/cidre).
+  - Download the standalone version of CIDRE illumination correction from [here](https://github.com/smithk/cidre).
 - __CellProfiler 2.2.0__
   - Download CellProfiler 2.2.0 release from [here](http://cellprofiler.org/previous_releases/).
   - Be aware of non-English characters in the path of your home directory!
 If you have those, you have to change the plugin directory by editing registry.